Modern History of Forensic Science

 The Future of Forensic Science

-The recent use of DNA in criminal investigations has led not only to positive identification of countless criminals, but it has also lead to overturns of prior convictions and the release of hundreds of innocent people.
+The recent use of DNA in criminal investigations has led not only to the positive identification of countless criminals, but it has also lead to overturns of prior convictions and the release of hundreds of innocent people.
 With new advances in police technology and computer science, crime scene investigation and forensic science will only become more precise as we head into the future.

 Working in Forensic Science